Metaswitch/clearwater-readthedocs/Backups.md

 To take a manual backup on homestead or homer, run

-*   `sudo /usr/share/clearwater/homestead/backup/do_backup.sh homestead` on homestead
+*   `sudo /usr/share/clearwater/homestead/backup/do_backup.sh homestead_provisioning` and `sudo /usr/share/clearwater/homestead/backup/do_backup.sh homestead_cache` on homestead
 *   `sudo /usr/share/clearwater/homer/backup/do_backup.sh homer` on homer.

 This produces output of the following form, reporting the successfully-created backup.

     ...
     Deleting old backup: /usr/share/clearwater/homestead/backup/backups/1372812963174
-    Creating backup for keyspace homestead...
+    Creating backup for keyspace homestead_provisoning...
-    Requested snapshot for: homestead
+    Requested snapshot for: homestead_provisioning
     Snapshot directory: 1372850637124
-    Backups can be found at: /usr/share/clearwater/homestead/backup/backups
+    Backups can be found at: /usr/share/clearwater/homestead/backup/backups/provisioning/

 Make a note of the snapshot directory - this will be referred to as `<snapshot>` below.

-The backups are only stored locally - the resulting backup is stored in `/usr/share/clearwater/homestead/backup/backups/<snapshot>`
+The backups are only stored locally - the resulting backup is stored in `/usr/share/clearwater/homestead/backup/backups/provisioning/<snapshot>`

 These should be copied off the homestead or homer node to a secure backup server.
-For example, from a remote location execute `scp -r ubuntu@<homestead node>:/usr/share/clearwater/homestead/backup/backups/<snapshot> .`.
+For example, from a remote location execute `scp -r ubuntu@<homestead node>:/usr/share/clearwater/homestead/backup/backups/provisioning/<snapshot> .`.

 ## Periodic Automated Local Backups